dzfrias/projectable/extras/CONFIG.md

 open = "M"
 delete = "d"

-# Color of marks in marks window
+# Color of marks in marks window, NOT in filetree
 mark_style = { color = "white" }
 ```